mahsankhaan/CICD-in-kubernetes-service-with-integration-of-Slack-platform/README.md

 Perform the following tasks:
 1. On the top search bar search for __Toolchain__ .
 You'll be redirected to toolchain dashboard and where many ready-made toolchains are available, kindly select __Develop a Kubernetes app__
 1. Give any name to your toolchain __mytoolchain__ , "region" would be __Frankfurt__  .
 And in "Select a source provider" give __Git Repos and Issue Tracking__
-1. Under Tool integration section, in __Source repository url__ put your fork link done in [step 1](#step-1-fork-and-clone-the-github-repository).
+1. Under Tool integration section, in __Source repository url__ put your fork link, done in [step 1](#step-1-fork-and-clone-the-github-repository).
 In our case  `https://github.com/mahsankhaan/CICD-in-kubernetes.git `

    __Note:__ Kindly put your Fork URL or you will not be able to trigger the changes in IBM Toolchain.